 (c) The supervising physician shall assess the patient and make a written referral of the identified patient to the authorized pharmacist.
 The supervising physician's written referral shall include a primary diagnosis and any co morbid conditions that are included in the CDTM.

-(d) A physician is ineligible to participate in a CDTM if he or she is in a Voluntary Agreement Not to Practice Medicine with the board, or has had his or her license to practice medicine temporarily suspended or revoked by the board.
-A physician shall be deemed ineligible to participate in CDTM if he or she has voluntarily surrendered or had suspended, revoked or restricted his or her controlled substances license, permit or registration, either state or federal.
-The board may revoke a physician's right to participate in a CDTM agreement for any of the grounds for discipline enumerated in 243 CMR 1.03(5): Grounds for Complaint.
+(d) A physician is ineligible to participate in a CDTM if he or she is in a Voluntary Agreement Not to Practice Medicine with the Board, or has had his or her license to practice medicine temporarily suspended or revoked by the Board.
+A physician shall be deemed ineligible to participate in CDTM if he or she has voluntarily surrendered or has had suspended, revoked or restricted his or her controlled substances license, permit or registration, either state or federal.
+The Board may revoke a physician's right to participate in a CDTM agreement for any of the grounds for discipline enumerated in 243 CMR 1.03(5): Grounds for Complaint.

-(e) Whenever the board enters into a Voluntary Agreement Not to Practice with a licensee, or summarily suspends a physician's license, the board may require that the physician provide written notification to each authorized pharmacist with whom the physician is in a CDTM agreement.
-Whenever the board takes final disciplinary action against a licensee, either by issuing a final decision and order or by approving a consent agreement, the board may require that the physician provide written notification to each authorized pharmacist with whom he or she is in a CDTM agreement.
+(e) Whenever the Board enters into a Voluntary Agreement Not to Practice with a licensee, or summarily suspends a physician's license, the Board may require that the physician provide written notification to each authorized pharmacist with whom the physician is in a CDTM agreement.
+Whenever the Board takes final disciplinary action against a licensee, either by issuing a final decision and order or by approving a consent agreement, the Board may require that the physician provide written notification to each authorized pharmacist with whom he or she is in a CDTM agreement.

 (4) Practice Setting Requirements.
 In accordance with M.G.L. c.
 112, § 24B½(c), collaborative drug therapy management may be performed in the following settings by pharmacists meeting the requirements of 247 CMR 16.02(1) and authorized by a supervising physician pursuant to a current collaborative practice agreement: